CTSRD-CHERI/cheri-exercises/src/exercises/compile-and-run/README.md

 # Compile and run RISC-V and CHERI-RISC-V programs

-This exercise steps a participant through getting up and running with code compilation and execution for RISC-V and CHERI-RISC-V programs.
+This exercise steps you through getting up and running with code compilation and execution for RISC-V and CHERI-RISC-V programs.

 The first test program is written in conventional C, and can be compiled to RISC-V or CHERI-RISC-V targets: